CartoDB/analytics-toolbox-core/quadkey/bq/doc/REFERENCE.md

 quadkey.PARENT(quadint INT64)
 {{%/ bannerNote %}}

-Returns the current version of the quadkey library.
+Returns the parent quadint of a given quadint.
+A parent quadint is a quadint of smaller level of detail (zoom - 1) which contains the current quadint.

 * `quadint`: `INT64` quadint we want to get the parent from.